-It’s a hot topic question–Is coffee okay when following a healthy, plant-based lifestyle?”
+It’s a hot topic question–“Is coffee okay when following a healthy, plant-based lifestyle?”
 Here we share some of the Best Herbal Coffee Substitutes.

 I still wanted to be able to wrap my hands around a warm, steaming mug as I inhaled deeply and began my day.
 I just had to figure out what was going to fill that heavenly mug.
 So I began my search for a replacement, and here are some of the options I found.